 Squat down, shins toward the bar, grab the bar with your grasp shoulder-width apart.

-Flatten back, lift chest, pull shoulder blades back.
+Flatten back, lift the chest, pull shoulder blades back.

 Hold your breath and stand with your bar.